-By creating and committing to a solid coaching structure, you are setting up your team for success and growth.
+By creating and committing to a solid sales coaching program, you can set up your sales team for success and growth.

 What does a good sales coach look like?

-Sales coaching motivates, guides, and strengthens the skills of sales reps, which in turn leads to a more profitable sales organization.
+Sales coaching motivates, guides, and strengthens the skills of sales reps, which in turn leads to a more profitable team.

-Your role as a coach is also heavily reliant on acting as a teacher for your reps.
-Educate them on how their role within the sales cycle impacts your organization as well as reinforce open communication & teamwork across all departments.
+Sales coaches act as teachers for their reps.
+Educating them on how their role within the sales cycle impacts the team and sales organization.
+Coaching also reinforces open communication & teamwork across all departments.

-“Coaching is way more important than we give credit.
-It’s not enough to just look at the reports and check how your team is performing.
+“Coaching is way more important than we give it credit for.
+It's not enough to just look at the reports and check how your team is performing.
 Coaching is a commitment.
 Make sure that the 1:1 sessions are scheduled and you invest your time to listen to calls so that you can provide ongoing guidance to your team.” - David Dulany, Founder & CEO of Tenbound

 Why do leading companies invest in sales coaching?

-Here are a few more reasons why coaching has such a profound impact on business:
+Here are a few more reasons why coaching can have a profound impact on business:

 - Improves productivity and performance

-Coaching sales teams means encouraging successful habits and increasing resiliency among your reps.
+Coaching sales teams means encouraging successful habits and increasing resiliency among sales reps.
 These factors not only lead to higher levels of productivity but also stronger long-term performance and accountability.

 - Boosts revenue

-Organizations that provide an effective and dynamic coaching structure can reach 7% greater annual revenue growth.
+Organizations that provide dynamic and effective sales coaching can reach 7% greater annual revenue growth.